carrotdata/carrot-cache/README.md

 ### Important - Core Dumps Are Possible

-... because the code has direct access to the native memory via the `sun.misc.Unsafe` class, and this is a pre-beta version.
+... because the code has direct access to the native memory via the `sun.misc.Unsafe` class, and this is a pre-release version.

 To debug possible core dumps, you need to activate the debug mode in the memory allocator: